zachzeyuwang/tracing-vs-freehand/README.md

 The dataset consists of 1,498 tracings and freehand drawings by 110 participants for 100 image prompts.
 Our drawings are registered to the prompts and include vector-based timestamped strokes collected via stylus input.

+Instructions for data preparation can be found in the `data` folder.
+All code in this repository takes input from the `data` folder.

 *Please right click the links below and "Save link as..." if it doesn't download automatically.*

 [Image prompts](http://tracer.cs.yale.edu:8000/tracing-vs-freehand/data/images.zip).